-U.S. Open will go ahead without fans amid COVID-19-reports
+U.S. Open will go ahead without fans amid COVID-19: reports

 The USTA’s agreements with the men’s and women’s tours are “happening or almost there,” one source told Forbes.
 ESPN, which cited a source familiar with the plan, said the USTA is waiting for a green light from local and state health officials.

-The USTA did not immediately respond when asked by Reuters via email to comment on the plans.
+“We’re following each step in the procedure that we need to with the great hope that we can announce that the 2020 U.S. Open will be played in its regularly scheduled date,” USTA spokesman Chris Widmaier said in an email to Reuters.

-“We’re following each step in the (restart) procedure in the great hope that we can announce that the 2020 US Open will be played in its regularly scheduled date,” USTA spokesman Chris Widmaier said in the ESPN report.
-“We hope to make an announcement in the very near future.”
+“We hope to make an announcement regarding the status of the 2020 U.S. Open in the very near future.”

 No professional tennis tournaments have been held since March due to the COVID-19 pandemic, which has left the sport’s calendar in tatters, and the shutdown will extend until August.

-Wimbledon was canceled altogether while the French Open has been moved to September and is due to start one week after the scheduled U.S. Open men’s final.
+Wimbledon was cancelled altogether while the French Open has been moved to September and is due to start one week after the scheduled U.S. Open men’s final.

 World number one Novak Djokovic and reigning U.S. Open men’s champion Rafa Nadal are among the players who have expressed concerns about attending the New York tournament.